jamie-moffatt/jamie-moffatt.github.io/index.md

 ## Previous Roles
-After my PhD studies, I spent two years at the [Lab of Action & Body](http://manostsakiris.com/index.php/research/lab/) as a postdoctoral researcher studying how interoception, the sense of our internal bodily sensations such as the heartbeat influence the perception of ourselves and of others.
+After my PhD studies, I spent three years at the [Lab of Action & Body](http://manostsakiris.com/index.php/research/lab/) as a postdoctoral researcher studying how interoception, the sense of our internal bodily sensations such as the heartbeat influence the perception of ourselves and of others.
+I was also awarded an ESRC Postdoctoral Fellowship to study how Virtual Reality technology can be used to understand the self.

 I completed my PhD in Psychology at the University of Sussex in 2022, at the School of Psychology, University of Sussex.
 My PhD mainly explored how we can study dissociation in the lab, using techniques like augmented reality.